Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

-\emph{Benchmark comparison.--} To demonstrate the competitiveness of our approach, we first present a benchmark comparison of the energy per site, $E_s$, at $J'/J=0.8$ between our iPEPS results and data from NQS~\cite{viteritti23}, DMRG~\cite{yang22}, VMC-PEPS~\cite{liu24}, and VMC combined with NQS~\cite{maity25}.
-In Fig.~\ref{fig:bm}, the iPEPS energies in the thermodynamic limit are plotted as a function of variance of the energy per site, $var = (\langle H^2 \rangle - \langle H\rangle^2)/N$.
+\emph{Benchmark comparison.--} To demonstrate the competitiveness of our approach, we first present a benchmark comparison of the energy per site, $E_s$, at $J'/J=0.8$ between our iPEPS results and data from NQS~\cite{viteritti25}, DMRG~\cite{yang22}, VMC-PEPS~\cite{liu24}, and VMC combined with NQS~\cite{maity25}.
+In Fig.~\ref{fig:bm}, the iPEPS energies in the thermodynamic limit are plotted as a function of variance of the energy per site, $var = (\langle H^2 \rangle - \langle H\rangle^2)/N$~\footnote{Extrapolations based on the bond dimension are generally not very accurate, because the functional behavior of E with respect to D is typically not smooth, and the functional form is unknown.
+In contrast, the energy as a function of the variance is much smoother, and close to convergence, the energy depends linearly on the variance.
+Here we have used a second-order polynomial fit to include corrections to the linear scaling}.
 The lowest variational energy for $D=10$ with approximately 16'000 variational parameters is $-0.44891$ (in units of $J$), and the extrapolated value is $-0.44896(2)$.
 The NQS data is based on a Vision Transformer (ViT) variational wave function with approximately 300'000 variational parameters on periodic $L\times L$ lattices.
 The energy increases with system size, reaching $E_s=-0.44885 $ for the largest size, with an extrapolated value of $-0.4486(2)$, which are both higher than the $D=10$ iPEPS result.

 The DMRG data was obtained for $2L \times L$ cylinders with sizes up to $L=14$~\cite{yang22}, with energies above $-0.447$ (not visible in the plot) and an extrapolated value of $-0.44837(30)$.
 The VMC results are based on finite PEPS wavefunctions with open boundary conditions and a fixed bond dimension of $D=8$, for sizes up to $L=20$.
 The various extrapolations shown in Fig.~\ref{fig:bm} were obtained by evaluating the energy on different clusters.
 They lie within the range $[-0.44882,-0.44874]$, which is compatible with our $D=8$ iPEPS result but higher than the value in the infinite-$D$ limit.
 This indicates that, to obtain accurate thermodynamic estimates based on finite PEPS, extrapolations in both $D$ and $L$ are required, rather than extrapolating only in $L$ at a fixed~$D$.